Pingasmaster/archInstall/README_BIOS.md

 ### Base system install

+Kernel is the base of your system, and you have three main version available:
+- linux, the normal version
+- linux-zen, with better compatibility and a little bit more performance
+- linux-hardened, with extra protections against exploits and all for paranoid people

-Now, install arch linux's PGP keyring with `pacman -S archlinux-keyring[ENTER]` and install system base tools alongside arch kernel with `pacstrap -K /mnt/3 base linux linux-firmware[ENTER]`.
+Now, install arch linux's PGP keyring with `pacman -S archlinux-keyring[ENTER]` and install system base tools alongside your favorite arch kernel with `pacstrap -K /mnt/3 base linux-hardened linux-firmware[ENTER]`.
 Then generate the new file containing disks with `genfstab -U /mnt/3 >> /mnt/3/etc/fstab` and enter arch new install with `arch-chroot /mnt/3[ENTER]`.
 You are now logged into your new arch install!

 ### System settings